• CFD, Fluid Flow, FEA, Heat/Mass Transfer: Feedbacks/Queries - fb@cfdyna.com

 Water Hammer

 This is a special type of transient phenomena which calculates pressure generated due to sudden change in flow velocity and subsequent calculation of pressure wave propagation.
+Pressure waves can be caused by e.g. valve operations, pump trips, pipe break and loss of liquid.
 Hence, computations related to water hammer involves both CFD and wave speed calculation techniques.
 Suppose water is flowing into a straight long pipe at constant flow rate and suddenly a control valve is use to reduce the flow rate by 50% or even stopped the flow completely, a pressure wave will get generated which will travel upstream at a speed closer to speed to sound in water.
-These phenomena is governed by Joukowsky equation: Δp = [± ρ c Δv] where ρ is the density of fluid, c is (water-hammer) wave speed and δv is change in velocity.
+This phenomena is governed by Joukowsky equation: Δp = [± ρ c Δv] where ρ is the density of fluid, c is (water-hammer) wave speed and δv is change in velocity.
 Similarly, a pump tripping or shut-down is equivalent to valve closure which also causes water hammer - which is equivalent to opening of a control valve to increase the flow rate in the pipe.
 Note:

 • Pressure rise in maximum for valve closing time ≤ 2L/c where L = length of the pipe